gregorriegler/mob-programming-rpg/session-notes/session-notes-2024-04-25.md

 - Next: continue as we are
 - Good to do the retro now

+### Retro 3

+Nitsan
+- Wondering about this pattern: many refactorings until the change is very small (possibly 1 line)
+- Dilemma: do this on green? or red? (or orange?)
+We have a relevant failing test.
+Let's do the simplest thing to pass;
+  maybe refactor so it's easier & maybe better than refactoring on red.
+"Orange state" - want a failing test to tell us where we're going and also the ability to refactor.

+Diana
+- Request: when talking, make sure to state your intention, and how it fits
+- Enjoying the rotations

+Joel
+- Happy +1 on stating the intention
+- Thought this would be simpler than it is; surprised how complicated this is, and how it fits into TDD
+- Things getting clearer
+- Clear intentions: helps with different ideas people might have

 ### Final Retro

 ### How we spent our time today: